Technoweebs/neu2/README.md

   * Code the Release Command
   * Finish the README
   * Add a Plugin System
+  * Fix Arg with one letter and two '-' for projects
   * Fix bugs 🐞

 ## Contributing